IBM/iot-edge-predictive-models-dsx/README.md

 ## 6.5	User imports Node-RED flows in IBM IoT Cloud service
-Import  the Node-RED flow  “BMXReceiveIoTTemp” from [BMXReceiveProcessIoTTemp.json](/configuration/BMX/BMXReceiveProcessIoTTemp.json)
+* Import  the Node-RED flow  “BMXReceiveIoTTemp” from [BMXReceiveProcessIoTTemp.json](/configuration/BMX/BMXReceiveProcessIoTTemp.json)

 ![png](doc/images/iea_bmxreceiveiottemp_bmx_flow.png)

 ## 6.6	User configures Emitter Node-RED flows in IBM IoT Cloud service

-Set the “Device ID” in the “ibmiot” node to “kpedgetobmx20171207”
+* Set the “Device ID” in the “ibmiot” node to “kpedgetobmx20171207”
   This is the node that receives data from Raspberry Pi "Emitter" flow.

 ![png](doc/images/iea_bmxreceiveiottemp_bmx_devid.png)

-Set the “Device ID” in the “IoT BMX Command to Edge” node to “kpbmxtoedge20171207”
+* Set the “Device ID” in the “IoT BMX Command to Edge” node to “kpbmxtoedge20171207”
   This is the node that sends data / commands back to Raspberry Pi "Collector" flow.

 # 7	Run the Node-RED flows and View the Results

-Note: Steps on how to Run the flow is not explained as these are basics covered in the Pre-requisites.
+_Note: Steps on how to Run the flow is not explained in detail as these are basics covered in the Pre-requisites._

 * On RPi: Inject In ``RPi2BMX`` flow and see results in debug screen
   ![png](doc/images/iea_rpi2bmx_results.png)
   You must be able to see the CPU temperature in 'C output in the debug section.

 * On BMX: Inject in ``BMXReceiveIoTTemp`` flow and see results in debug screen
   ![png](doc/images/iea_bmxreceiveiottemp_results.png)
   You must be able to see the CPU temperature values received from Raspberry Pi.